 Cooking in your MEC clay pots is one of the most easy & natural process.
-One of our customers Lara, a nutritionist in New York city, said when cooking in MEC for the 1st time: “I just finished cooking with your pot for the first time.
+Lara, a nutritionist in New York city, had this to say: “I just finished cooking with your pot for the first time.
 It was fantastic.
-I am not someone who is good in the kitchen, but your directions are very clear, and the process felt very natural….
+I am not someone who is good in the kitchen, but your directions are very clear, and the process felt very natural….”

 You can adapt almost any recipe back to your clay pots and pans (the original cooking pots), quickly and easily.
 Just remember these few things and you’ll be on your way to creating awesomeness right in your kitchens!